MrBreakNFix/NoReposts/README.md

-This mod can be added to other mods like this
+This mod can be added to other mods in the build.gradle